 Come see the town where the lower New River and the Appalachian Trail cross paths under the mantle of Peters Mountain.
 Blessed with both river and mountain recreation held fast against the West Virginia border, Pearisburg makes for a great mountain getaway.
 Walk the historic streets where brick buildings take you to another time.
 Visit the Andrew Johnston House, an antebellum home on which grounds the Giles County Historical Society can also be found.
 Giles County is home to 37 miles of the New River and 50 miles of the Appalachian Trail, delivering expected high level Virginia mountain scenery.

-Stay at The Lilly Valley Inn, where your room overlooks the New River.
-The owners take pride in their facility and your panoramas from the facility extend to a deck where the serenity of the surroundings works magic.
+Stay at The Lilly Valley Inn, which has rooms overlooking the New River.
+The owners take pride in their facility and your panoramas extend to a deck where the serenity of the surroundings works magic.

 ROANOKE